 But it is all about expectation management.
 Typically you get what you pay for.
 And since the price is very low, you can’t expect the whole business class experience.
 Priority boarding and check-in, free lounge access, complimentary WiFi, and seat reservation make up for the lack of up-to-date seats.
 At least a little bit.

 Here’s a flight review that’ll give you an idea of what Saga Class is all about: Icelandair Saga Class Reykjavik to New York

 Search & Book

-The fare rules state that this deal will be available until April 14, 2020 for travel between October 1 and March 27.
+The fare rules state that this deal will be available until July 8, 2020 for travel between October 1 and March 27.
 This is the last day your inbound flight may arrive.
 There are no further restrictions to this fare.
 Travelling Saga Class allows you to add a stopover up to a full week in Iceland.